mtyrvainen/rpi-server/README.md

 # rpi-server
 rpi-server is hobby project in which a Raspberry Pi is running web server and serving a web page from where you can click some buttons to make some LEDs dance.
 You can sometimes find it running [here](http://tyrvainen.hopto.org:3001/build).

+Please understand that this project is in no way a properly secure, ready-for-business-use, or follows any best practices.
+It was a learning journey for me and you can see that in the code.

 ### 1.What do you need?
 If you want to run this project for yourself you will need:
 * Raspberry Pi (I'm using model 3B, your mileage may vary with other models)